How to Start an Emergency Fund (Even on a Tight Budget)

 Should I pay off debt or build an emergency fund first?

 Build a $500–1,000 starter fund first, then attack debt aggressively.
 Without the fund, every emergency pushes you deeper into debt.
+I learned this personally — I tried to skip the emergency fund and go straight to paying off debt, then my car broke down and I went right back into debt again.

 What counts as an emergency?